Spirit Keeper Equine Sanctuary

 Spirit Keeper Equine Sanctuary is unable to admit horses into our sanctuary program at this time due to limited resources and lack of sufficient funding.
 Current resources and funds are being used to provide hay/feed, veterinary services, dental and hoof care to maintain our population horses and other animals.
 We ARE still providing special needs boarding, re-homing assistance, and training.

 Although started in 2014 to be a sanctuary for special needs and at-risk equines we have been accepting other species on a case by case basis.
-As of March 3, 2022 our current population of animals includes 46 horses, 14 dogs, 15 cats, and 106 snakes.
+As of November 2022 our current population of animals includes 44 horses, 15 dogs, 14 cats, and 115 reptiles.
 Sadly we lost our last chickens, goats, and pigs over the last two years to normal age-related causes; Cordelia, our last pot-belly pig was 19 years old.

 If you would like to help we accept donations of equipment, shelters/loafing sheds, storage sheds, feed, hay, and services.
 Please check with us to find out about our greatest needs prior to donating.
 Financial donations may be made via PayPal Giving, Facebook, GoFundMe, Benevity, or direct mail.
 You may also choose us as your eBay, Good Search, or Amazon Smile charity!